deezombiedude612/wp-labs/src/lab05.md

 | 25.0 ≤ BMI < 30.0 |   Overweight   |
 |    BMI ≥ 30.0     |     Obese      |

-Implement the written script in a separate JavaScript file separate from your HTML file.
+Implement the written script in a JavaScript file **separate from your HTML file**.
 You may choose to output the result from the console or via visual elements on your webpage (i.e., print the result in the browser window as a paragraph or regular text).